sarvalabs/js-moi-sdk/docs/source/constants.rst

 Version
 -------
-The ``VERSION`` constant represents the version number of the moi.js package.
+The ``VERSION`` constant represents the version number of the js-moi-sdk package.

 .. code-block:: javascript

     // Example
-    import * as moi from "moi.js";
+    import * as moi from "js-moi-sdk";

     console.log(moi.VERSION)